 Diagnosing Contact Dermatitis in Dogs and Cats

 If you suspect that your pet is suffering from contact dermatitis, contact your veterinarian.
-Your pet’s medical history as well as current symptoms will usually be enough to diagnose the skin disease.
+Your pet’s medical history as well as current symptoms, will usually be enough to diagnose the skin disease.

 The tricky part is isolating the irritating substance.
 This is usually accomplished through either exclusion trials or a patch test.
-In an exclusion trial, the pet is placed in a neutral environment and potentially irritating substances are introduced one by one.
+In an exclusion trial, the pet is placed in a neutral environment, and potentially irritating substances are introduced one by one.
 In a patch test, the suspected allergen is rubbed or bandaged onto the pet’s skin.
-Then, the area of skin is monitored for several days.
+Then, the area of the skin is monitored for several days.